-Making my way downstairs, where the taxi is waiting and we pile in; arriving 15 minutes later close to the tarmac by the Sea.
+I made my way downstairs, where the taxi was waiting.
+We pile in; arriving 15 minutes later close to the tarmac by the sea.
 Paperwork gets handled inside and soon we are walking out on the steaming hot concrete.
 It is a humid and hot morning in Key West.
 The Florida Keys do not end here at the end of Highway 1, but from here starts a chain of islands that continues further for another 70 miles.
 That is where we are headed: out to Fort Jefferson on Dry Tortuga.
-Fort Jefferson is now a part of the Dry Tortugas National Park Florida, which encompasses seven small islands.
+Fort Jefferson is now a part of the Dry Tortugas National Park in Florida, which encompasses seven small islands.

 I climb in and take the archaic chair that is to be mine for the next 35 minutes.
 My stomach feels tied in knots, it may be hunger pains, but most likely it is just anticipation of the flight on this tiny seaplane.
 I put my headset on and listen to some 70’s rock as the pilot fires up the engine and we take flight.
 Soon enough we are soaring over the turquoise blue waters with our pilot buzzing in our ears.

 We fly out past an area known as “The Flats”, it is shallow, at 3-5 feet for the next 20 miles.
 This makes it easy to spot sea life from above.
 We fly for about 10 miles or so, seeing tiny Ballast Island.
 It is known for its scene in the James Bond thriller Licensed to Kill.
 Pretty cool that it is the only privately held island within the Key West Wild Life Refuge owned by Mr. Wolkowski, named in the movie.
-He has it up for sale if you have a cool 15.8 Million.
+At the time, he had it up for sale if you have a cool 15.8 Million.

 Next was the “Quicksand” area, where the water is now at about 30 feet and looks like an underwater desert.
 The seabed is made up of huge underwater sand dunes that are continually moved by the strong current.
 This area is stunning with its wavy patterns.
 This is also the area where the Mel Fisher found the half a billion dollars worth of gold and silver strewn across an eight-mile area from the Spanish Galleons “Atocha” and “Margarita”.
 So if you are in the mood for a little treasure hunt, this would be the place.
 Last I heard, they were digging up emeralds!

 Then, after almost 35 minutes of flying, the pilot makes an announcement of Fort Jefferson and Dry Tortuga coming into view down below.
-I look out at what literally seems like the middle the ocean when it comes in to view: a massively abandoned 19th century Fort known as Fort Jefferson.
-It is a hexagonal fortress that seems to be floating in the water and is made up of over 16 million bricks!
+I look out at what literally seems like the middle the ocean when it comes in to view: a massively abandoned, 19th century Fort known as Fort Jefferson.
+It is a hexagonal (six-sided) fortress that seems to be floating in the water and is made up of over 16 million handmade red bricks!